singularian/mdencode/docs/mdzip_cpp.md

 - mdunzipnh            - Unzips and decodes a simple mdzip (mdsz) file.
 It can also display the block list.
 - mdzipsip40           - Creates a sip40 decrementing and incrementing key mdzip (mdz) binary file with a modular floor and multiple signatures.
 - mdunzipsip40         - Unzips and decodes an sip40 mdzip (mdz) file to an output file.
 It can also display the block list.
+- mdtest               - Test modulus scan program for the C++ mdzip program.
 - decoderRandomTestHC2 - Test modulus scan program for the C++ mdzip program.

 path: [github.com/singularian/mdencode/code/mdzip_cpp/](https://github.com/singularian/mdencode/tree/master/code/mdzip_cpp)